London: Underground and DLR

-Opened in 1863, the London Underground, commonly referred to as the Tube or just the Underground, is the oldest and third longest metro system in the world.
-The system serves 272 stations. and was formed from several private companies, including the world's first underground electric line, the City and South London Railway, which opened in 1890.
+Opened in 1863, the London Underground, commonly referred to as the Tube or just the Underground, is the oldest and third-longest metro system in the world.
+The system serves 272 stations, and was formed from several private companies, including the world's first underground electric line, the City and South London Railway, which opened in 1890.

-Over four million journeys are made every day on the Underground network, over 1 billion each year.
+Over 4 million journeys are made every day on the Underground network, over 1 billion each year.
 An investment programme is attempting to reduce congestion and improve reliability, including £6.5 billion (€7.7 billion) spent before the 2012 Summer Olympics.
 The Docklands Light Railway (DLR), which opened in 1987, is a second, more local metro system using smaller and lighter tram-type vehicles that serve the Docklands, Greenwich and Lewisham.

 Suburban

-There are 368 railway stations in the London Travelcard Zones on an extensive above-ground suburban railway network.
+There are 368 railway stations in the London fare zones on an extensive above-ground suburban railway network.
 South London, particularly, has a high concentration of railways as it has fewer Underground lines.
 Most rail lines terminate around the centre of London, running into eighteen terminal stations, with the exception of the Thameslink trains connecting Bedford in the north and Brighton in the south via Luton and Gatwick airports.
-London has Britain's busiest station by number of passengers—Waterloo, with over 184 million people using the interchange station complex (which includes Waterloo East station) each year.
-Clapham Junction is the busiest station in Europe by the number of trains passing.
+London has Britain's busiest station by number of passengers, Waterloo, with over 184 million people using the interchange station complex (which includes Waterloo East station) each year.
+Clapham Junction is one of Europe's busiest rail interchanges.

-With the need for more rail capacity in London, the Elizabeth Line (also known as Crossrail) opened in May 2022.
+With the need for more rail capacity, the Elizabeth Line (also known as Crossrail) opened in May 2022.
 It is a new railway line running east to west through London and into the Home Counties with a branch to Heathrow Airport.
 It was Europe's biggest construction project, with a £15 billion projected cost.